jirelations/Millennial/README.md

 The first method to install Course Websites is by downloading it from [this link](https://github.com/jirelations/Millennial/archive/refs/heads/gh-pages.zip) and adding it to your local files.
 Simply unzip the file and place it in its own directory.
 Once done, open the directory with your preferred source editor.
 First, run `bundle install`, then run `jekyll serve` in a new terminal.
 Your Jekyll page will now be running locally at [`http://localhost:4000/`](http://localhost:4000/).

-## 2.2 Installation via Github and Github Desktop
+## 2.2 Installation via GitHub and GitHub Desktop

 Another method of installing Course Websites is through GitHub or GitHub Desktop.
 To use the GitHub web interface, navigate to [this repository](https://github.com/jirelations/Millennial) and fork it.
 You can then edit your version in a codespace or download it and use it with your preferred source editor.
 If you prefer GitHub Desktop, simply clone the repository using the same link and open it directly in a source editor to start working.